css/csso/README.md

 .module1-foo,.module2-baz{color:red}.module1-bar,.module2-qux{font-size:1.5em;background:#ff0}.module2-qux{width:50px}
 ```

-If class name isn't mentioned in the `scopes` it belongs to default scope. `scopes` data doesn't affect `classes` whitelist.
+If class name isn't mentioned in the `scopes` it belongs to default scope. `scopes` data doesn't affect `classes` allowlist.
 If class name mentioned in `scopes` but missed in `classes` (both sections are specified) it will be filtered.

 Note that class name can't be set for several scopes.
 Also a selector can't have class names from different scopes.
 In both cases an exception will thrown.